CovertLab/borealis/README.md

 shell script.

 1. Start one or more `fireworker` processes to do the work.

+   There are three ways to do this:

-You can run the `fireworker` Python script locally (which is handy for debugging) or launch Compute Engine VMs that run `fireworker` (handy for running lots of tasks in parallel).
+   1. Run the `fireworker` process locally (this is handy for debugging) by running the `fireworker` Python script.

-   You can run the Python script `gce` to launch a group of workers, or automate it by calling its `ComputeEngine` class from your workflow builder.
+   1. Launch a group of fireworkers on Compute Engine VMs (this is handy for getting a lot of work done in parallel) by running the Python script `gce`.
+   1. Automate the launching of a group of fireworkers on GCE by making your workflow builder code call on the Borealis `ComputeEngine` class.

 1. Watch the
 [**StackDriver** cloud logs](https://console.cloud.google.com/logs/query)